mdnaiemgazi/Thermal-System/diesel-cycle-thermodynamic-simulator/README.md

 ## 🎯 Problem Statement

 In mechanical engineering education and research, understanding the thermodynamic behavior of internal combustion engines is fundamental.
-However, manually calculating state points and visualizing the pressure-volume relationship for diesel cycles is:
+However, manually calculating state points and visualizing the pressure-volume relationship for diesel cycles is time-consuming, abstract, and prone to errors.
+This simulator provides an automated, visual, and flexible solution for diesel cycle analysis.

-- **Time-consuming**: Iterative calculations are prone to errors
-- **Abstract**: Without visualization, it's difficult to intuitively grasp the cycle's behavior
-- **Inflexible**: Changing engine parameters requires complete recalculation
-- **Limited**: Simple calculations don't capture the full thermodynamic picture

-This simulator addresses these challenges by providing an automated, visual, and flexible tool for diesel cycle analysis.

 ## ✅ Objectives